YuuseiKurobane/stoch-quiz/README.md

 - Weibull is used to find a correlation between Kanji Burden and weight kanji reading.
 See 3.x.10_weibull_calibrate_from_immersion.py.

 ## Questions.
 Add `yuusei` on Discord and DM me that you want to ask me about this quiz.
 I will accept friend request.
-I will not accept friend request if you don't DM me anything.
+Note: I will not accept friend request if you don't DM me anything.

 - Design choice questions should go to Yuusei.
 I'm decent at Math but I might not know everything.
 - Missing files complaint or ask for help should go to Yuusei.